 Address: Viale delle Terme di Caracalla, 52 (Rione: Celio).
 Tel. +39 0639967700.
 Metro: Circo Massimo (line B).
 Opening hours: From 9 a.m. to 1 hour before sunset.
 Mondays from 09.00 to 13.00.
 Price: 8 Euro; 2 Euro for EU residents between 18 and 25 years old; free for young people below age 18 and disabled people.
 The Appia Antica Card, the Archeologia Card and the Roma Pass are valid at the Terme di Caracalla.
 On the first Sunday of the month, a visit to the monument is free of charge.
 Italian name: Terme di Caracalla.

-There were a number of public baths in Roman times, but these were the most impressive, with walls as high as 37 meters.
+There were a number of public baths in Roman times, but these were the most impressive, with walls as tall as 37 meters.
 The total area is about 10 hectares.

 Caracalla started construction of the Baths bearing his name in the year 212.
 Its inauguration took place in 216.